The first day blueprint: Mapping out a successful onboarding journey

 Welcome new hires

-Next, send out a company-wide announcement introducing the new hire to the broader team.
-Include details about their role, background, and a warm welcome message.
-This helps the new hire feel recognized on day one.
+Follow this up with a company-wide announcement introducing the new colleague.
+Share their role, a bit of background, and a warm welcome message so they feel recognized from day one.

-With a proper welcome, meet-and-greet, announcement, and swag, you’ll kick off the new hire’s experience on a really positive note.
+With a proper welcome, meet-and-greet, announcement, and swag, you’ll start the first day on a positive note.

-🏢 Company policies and procedures.
-Take time to walk through and explain in detail your company's policies, procedures, standards of conduct, and organizational structure.
-Ensure new hires sign any required acknowledgements.
-Provide access to the employee handbook and point out the most relevant sections.
+• Company policies and procedures: Walk them through policies, standards of conduct, and organizational structure.
+Provide access to the employee handbook and point out key sections.

 Introduce the company culture